automara/content-pipeline/airtable-scripts.md

 # Airtable Automation Scripts

-This file contains the scripts used in Airtable automations to trigger the content generation pipeline.
+This file contains the scripts used in Airtable automations for both:
+- **Content Pipeline System** - Scripts to trigger outline generation, draft generation, and finalization
+- **Keyword Ideation System** - Scripts to trigger keyword research and title generation

 ## Setup Instructions